The Health Ombudsman issued a prohibition order to Matthew Everett-Jones on 20 May 2025.

 Period of action or order

-- the Health Ombudsman revokes the order under section 76 of the Act.
+- the Health Ombudsman decides to revoke the order pursuant to section 90M of the Health Ombudsman Act 2013.